DerekPascarella/UniversalDreamcastPatcher/README.md

    1. [Example](https://github.com/DerekPascarella/UniversalDreamcastPatcher#example)

 ## Latest Version
-The latest version of Universal Dreamcast Patcher is [0.8](https://github.com/DerekPascarella/UniversalDreamcastPatcher/releases/download/0.8/Universal.Dreamcast.Patcher.v0.8.zip).
+The latest version of Universal Dreamcast Patcher is [0.9](https://github.com/DerekPascarella/UniversalDreamcastPatcher/releases/download/0.9/Universal.Dreamcast.Patcher.v0.9.zip).

 ## Changelog
+* Version 0.9 (2021-11-22)
+  * Due to many anti-virus tools erroneously flagging the modified version of gditools from v0.8 as malware, this version uses an alternative method for GDI extraction that still delivers the same level of compatibility.
 * Version 0.8 (2021-11-19)
   * Now using modified version of gditools (thanks to [mrneo240](https://github.com/mrneo240)) that can extract the dozen-or-so problematic GDIs which previously failed.
 * Version 0.7 (2021-06-01)